airsoftnorge/mundana/_posts/004_resources/2023-08-13-bbweighttraveltime.md

 image: assets/images/004_resources/tttchart.png
 ---

-Charts to show time to target with different BB weights with the standard NASF ruleset.
+Charts to show time to target with different BB weights with the standard NASF Joule ruleset.

-This chart does <b>not</b>:
+#### This chart does not:
 * Take into account accuracy.
 * Take into account how heavier BBs are more resistant to wind drift.
 * Go further than 120 meters.
 * Care that your hopup cannot hop that far.
 * Calculate time after the BB stops moving faster than 5m/s.
-* Give an estimate of max range or effective range.
+* Give an estimate effective range.

 Your effective range is defined as how far away _you_ are able to make reliable hits.
-Outside of your own gear both terrain and the enemy team will have a say in how far out you can hit and you should adjust accordingly.

 For a reference of how much time the differences actually represent see this [video](https://youtu.be/U3_b4UEYoWM?t=44).